US journalist jailed for months in Myanmar lands in New York

 It “feels great to get Danny back home.
 It’s worth the effort, worth everything we did,” said Richardson, a former governor of New Mexico and past ambassador to the United Nations who helped negotiate the release through his foundation.

-Fenster’s mother, Rose, described the ordeal as a “nightmare” and the family expressed relief that it was over.
+Fenster’s mother described the ordeal as a “nightmare” and the family expressed relief that it was over.

 It “feels great, he’s safe, that’s all we want,” his father, Buddy, said.